 Game Night Food

-- Place bouquets of flowers in strategic spots, such as the buffet table, near the drinks, and at the entrance where you’ll greet your guests.
+- Place vases of flowers around the party area, such as on the buffet table/counter or at the entrance where you’ll greet your guests.

 - Light a scented candle.

-- Place plenty of throw pillows around the room where you’ll be playing games for your guests to use if they want.
+- Place plenty of comfortable throw pillows and blankets around the room where you’ll be playing games for your guests to use if they want.

-- Make sure there is enough lighting in the game area so people can see the board and game pieces.
+- Bring extra lighting into the game area if necessary, so people can easily see the board and game pieces.

 Then, start playing games at a leisurely pace; don't stress about hurrying through them to get to as many games as possible.
-Also, take periodic breaks to stretch and perhaps grab a bite to eat, so your guests won’t grow weary.
-In order to prevent people from overstaying their welcome, announce when you’re ready to play your last game or round.
+Also, take periodic breaks to stretch and perhaps grab a bite to eat, so your guests don't grow weary with the games.
+Finally, to prevent people from overstaying their welcome, announce when you’re ready to play your last game or round.